Menu

 Geography Curriculum Rationale

 At Hillcrest Primary we are geographers!
 We want our children to love geography.
 We want them to have no limits to what their ambitions are and grow up wanting to be cartographers, town planners, conservationists or weather forecasters.
 We want them to embody our core values.
-We all believe that Hillcrest is a place where: “Children lean and discover together to create a better world”.
+We all believe that Hillcrest is a place where: “We take pride in everything we do”.
 The geography curriculum has been carefully crafted so that our children develop their geographical capital.
 We want our children to remember their geography lessons in our school, to cherish these memories and embrace the geographic opportunities they are presented with!
-Recently, our pupils showed their support of the national drive energy savings.
-They audited the consumption of energy in our school and looked at ways to make savings with the school business manager.
-What better way to demonstrate our core values of partnership, innovation and excellence.

 Bringing geography alive is important at Hillcrest Primary School.